Happy Saturday Everyone!

 How long have you been creating your art?

-king jewelry for 12 years but metalwork for just over 2 years.
+I have been making jewelry for 12 years but metalwork for just over 2 years.

 Where do you sell your art?